 It requires no packing, no extra device to buy, and the possibilities are endless.

 Yep, Audible Kids has saved us through many 9-hour long road trips.
 My kids LOVE Audible.
 They get to choose their stories and listen to unlimited books through the car ride.
 We load up our Audible library before any long road trip and it's the golden trick that keeps our kids entertained, happy..

 No whining, no complicated toy setup in the back, just easy-peezy entertainment.

 My suggestion for the younger crew (under age 3.5 years old) is to choose lots of short stories on Audible.
 Ones like the Gruffalo, the Cat in the Hat, or Amelia Bedelia.
 As our kids have gotten older, I rely on Audible Kids even more for long car rides.
 Now the difference is my kids love listening to the chapter books, and we've listened to Peter Pan, Charlotte's Web, and Frog and Toad on car trips.

 Are you driving through bedtime on your roadtrip?

 There are even bedtime stories on Audible Kids, to help your toddler fall asleep to stories in the car, just like at home.

 My other travel reminder, that's simple but true, be sure to have snacks!

 I can't say how many times we've done a long drive and been shocked at the lack of rest stops with food courts..or regretted taking an exit that winds and winds to one sad little convenient store miles off the highway.
 I overpack snacks for roadtrips (and never regret it).

 If you're looking for some snack inspiration, my friend Amy of Yummy Toddler Food is always on her game with packing snacks for traveling with her family.
-And I personally love these containers for older toddlers and this rainbow stack of snacking bowls for being on the go.
+And I personally love these containers for older toddlers and snacking bowls for being on the go.